The hierarchy of hazard control has five levels, with those at the top of the list being the most effective. They can be summarized as:

 - Break policies.

 Using signs and labels to warn about hazards is not only a common administrative control, it is required by OSHA.
-You can learn more about OSHA compliance with Graphic Products' free OSHA Safety Signs Guide.
+You can learn more about OSHA compliance with our OSHA Safety Signs Guide.

 Personal Protective Equipment